 Today is Good Friday but the truth is I am writing this berry salad dressing post on Wednesday afternoon.
-Behind the scenes of a food blogger’s life also include completely unbalanced nutrition days: cinnamon toast crunch for lunch.
+Behind the scenes of a food blogger’s life also include completely unbalanced nutrition days: healthy homemade cereal for lunch.

 I am sitting on a couch and still feeling the high from a morning 30 minute workout with Chalene.
 I don’t know, she is my favourite!
 She does it for me.
 Honestly, I do not love indoor exercises and would much rather do fun outdoor activities.
 But when indoors I can do only Chalene.